Working Papers

 Local governments in the United States are vertically differentiated.
 A typical location is served by multiple overlapping jurisdictions that share property tax base and specialize in the provision of one or more local public goods.
 This paper evaluates the implications of such vertical differentiation for the equilibrium levels of government spending, property tax rates, and household welfare.
 I propose a spatial theory of overlapping jurisdictions in which residents collectively determine the local mix of expenditures and taxes.
 Because fiscal policy capitalizes into housing prices and all jurisdictions draw revenue from housing, the cost of raising expenditures in a location is implicitly shared with other coexisting jurisdictions.
 In equilibrium, this induces higher levels of government spending, higher property tax rates, and lower household welfare compared to scenarios in which jurisdictions are vertically coterminous or only horizontally differentiated.

-Dynamic Regression Discontinuity: A Within-Design Approach [Abstract] [arXiv]
+Dynamic Regression Discontinuity: An Event-Study Approach [Abstract] [arXiv]

-I propose a novel argument to point identify economically interpretable intertemporal treatment effects in dynamic regression discontinuity designs (RDDs).
-Specifically, I develop a dynamic potential outcomes model and specialize two assumptions of the difference-in-differences literature, the no anticipation and common trends restrictions, to point identify cutoff-specific impulse responses.
-The estimand associated with each target parameter can be expressed as the sum of two static RDD outcome contrasts, thereby allowing for estimation via standard local polynomial tools.
-I leverage a limited path independence assumption to reduce the dimensionality of the problem.
+I propose a novel argument to identify economically interpretable intertemporal treatment effects in dynamic regression discontinuity designs (RDDs).
+Specifically, I develop a dynamic potential outcomes model and reformulate two assumptions from the difference-in-differences literature—no anticipation and common trends—to attain point identification of cutoff-specific impulse responses.
+The estimand of each target parameter can be expressed as the sum of two static RDD contrasts, thereby allowing for nonparametric estimation and inference with standard local polynomial methods.
+I also propose a nonparametric approach to aggregate treatment effects across calendar time and treatment paths, leveraging a limited path independence restriction to reduce the dimensionality of the parameter space.
+I apply this method to estimate the dynamic effects of school district expenditure authorizations on housing prices in Wisconsin.

 The Geography of the U.S. Property Tax [Abstract] [SSRN]